pragmint/open-practices/practices/avoid-storing-config-in-version-control.md

 ## Supporting Capabilities

 ## [Version Control](/capabilities/tech/version-control.md)
-**Relationship Type: Enables**
+**Relationship Type: Improves**
-By advocating for the exclusion of configuration and sensitive data from version control, this practice underscores the importance of using version control systems primarily for code.
-It ensures that version control focuses on its core purpose: tracking and managing changes to the application's source code efficiently, without the risk of exposing sensitive information.
+By advocating for the exclusion of configuration and sensitive data from version control, this practice improves the Version Control Capability, by defining the exceptions where storing information in source control is not desirable.

 ## [Continuous Integration](https://dora.dev/devops-capabilities/technical/continuous-integration)
 **Relationship Type: Improves**